US Federal Aid

 - You must notify the US Department of Education of any changes in your status including enrollment, graduation, changes to their address, telephone number and email.

-- You must notify the Financial Aid and Scholarships Office of any change to your semester dates, permanent correspondence address, and telephone number.
+- You must notify the Financial Aid and Scholarships Office of any change to your enrollment status at LAU, permanent correspondence address, and telephone number.

 - You must notify the Financial Aid and Scholarships Office if you withdraw your Federal Aid application before the start of the semester or withdraw/take leave of absence from LAU after enrollment.

-- You must complete Exit Counselling once you graduate or withdraw from your course of study.
+- You must complete Exit Counseling once you graduate or withdraw from your course of study.